Kinesis Data Streams vs SQS – Streaming vs Queuing

 • Trade-off: More frequent deliveries may result in more small files and higher costs

-Apache Iceberg Tables Support (October 2024)
+Apache Iceberg Tables Support (GA September 2024)

-• Amazon Data Firehose can now stream data directly into Apache Iceberg tables in S3
+• Amazon Data Firehose can stream data directly into Apache Iceberg tables in S3

 • Iceberg brings SQL table reliability and ACID transactions to S3 data lakes